ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 # Make the LLM cheat

 Building the Generative part of a RAG application was very simple!
-However, so far we only provided the question to the LLM, but no information to base its answers from.
-Nowadays LLMs possess a lot of general knowledge, so questions about famous countries such as France or Germany are easy for them to reply correctly.
-However, some users may be interested in knowing more about obscure or defunct microstates which don't exist anymore: in this case, ChatGPT is unlikely to answer correctly.
+So far, we only provided the question to the LLM, but no information to base its answers on.
+Nowadays, LLMs possess a lot of general knowledge, so questions about famous countries such as France or Germany are easy for them to reply to correctly.
+However, when using an app about world countries, some users may be interested in knowing more about obscure or defunct microstates that don't exist anymore.
+In this case, ChatGPT is unlikely to provide the correct answer without any help.

-For example, let's ask our Pipeline something *really* obscure.
+For example, let's ask our pipeline something *really* obscure.

 ```python
 pipe.run({"prompt_builder": {"country": "the Republic of Rose Island"}})